FAQ » Executives and Managers

 Should I have my lawyer negotiate my employment contract or should I do it myself?

 A contract negotiation is a very complex process.
-A lot depends on what the impact of bringing in a lawyer into the equation would have on the relationship between you and your potential employer.
+A lot depends on what the impact of bringing in an employment lawyer into the equation would have on the relationship between you and your potential employer.
 Sometimes the impact would be a positive one and the employer will have no problem dealing with your lawyer.
 Other times the impact will be extremely negative and the employer will feel very sour about being asked to deal with your lawyer.
-However, even if a lawyer is not negotiating your contract, they can still advise you on which clauses of the contract benefit you, which are damaging for you and which modifications you should suggest.
+However, even if a labour lawyer is not negotiating your contract, they can still advise you on which clauses of the contract benefit you, which are damaging for you and which modifications you should suggest.

 I’m worried that I may be let go.
 What do I do?

 When you’re worried that something of that nature is about to happen at work it is always best to see someone before it happens rather than after.
-Therefore, we always recommend that our clients who are worried they might be dismissed see a lawyer immediately.
+Therefore, we always recommend that our clients who are worried they might be dismissed see an employment lawyer immediately.
 However, it is very important not to panic.
 Rationally consider why it is that you are worried about being let go.
 In our experience, sometimes our clients are quite correct to worry that they may be let go, and at other times they are worrying for nothing.
 If your worries are unfounded, you will gain peace of mind.
 If your worries are well founded, then we are able to offer you advice on all of your options and ensure that you can move forward with confidence.

 General steps that we recommend our clients take while they are worried about being let go are the following: